9 Executable Code and Execution Contexts

 [[Intrinsics]] a Record whose field names are intrinsic keys and whose values are objects The intrinsic values used by code associated with this realm

-[[GlobalObject]] an Object or undefined The global object for this realm
+[[GlobalObject]] an Object The global object for this realm

 [[GlobalEnv]] a Global Environment Record The global environment for this realm